GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Luminous Mark**
 The user spends 1 ki to inflict a ranged undamaging attack against a creature within a number of yards equal to their level + remaining ki.
 For a number of minutes equal to their level, the struck foe retain a mildly glowing marking.
 While marked this way, the evoker may have that foe emit light like a torch.
 Additionally, it may use an action or reaction to inflict both a radiant attack and a ki attack against that foe, but ends this technique's effect when they do.

+**Mortal Ray**
+The user spends 2 ki as an action or reaction to fire a very narrow beam of energy at a foe within a number of yards equal to their level + their remaining ki points.
+This is a piercing attack and is a ray (like that of a wand or spell).

 **Raging Volley**
 The user spends 6 ki as an action to perform a total of 8 ki attacks with a range of [Body] score + 15 yards.
 The attacks each have disadvantage.
 If an attack successfully harms a foe, each consecutive attack of the technique gains an instance of advantage.
 Once an attack is unsuccessful this way, all instances of advantage are lost.